albertaillet/nord-10/README.md

 | [ND-30.004.02](http://storage.datormuseum.se/u/96935524/Datormusuem/ND10/Manuals/ND-30.004.02_NORD-10_S_Hardware_Maintenance_Manual.pdf) | NORD-10/S Hardware Maintenance Manual |
 | [ND-60.044.01](http://storage.datormuseum.se/u/96935524/Datormusuem/ND10/Manuals/ND-60.044.01-SINTRAN-II-OPERATORS-GUIDE.pdf)            | SINTRAN II OPERATOR'S GUIDE           |
 | [ND-12.008.01](http://storage.datormuseum.se/u/96935524/Datormusuem/ND10/Manuals/ND-12.008.01_NORD_10_HP_7970_Mag_Tape_Interface.pdf)    | NORD 10/HP 7970 Mag Tape interace     |

+## Worklog / Notes

+### Questions

+How it is possible that LDT and MIN has the same code?

+Why does Robert use XOR instead of OR to combine the different 16 bits to the instruction in the Livecode program?

+### Notes for later

+See USE OF THE PVL REGISTER to get an example of how to use `,X`